 Difference Between WES and WMS

-The warehouse management software is basically a planning tool.
-The WES (Warehouse Execution System) executes this plan.
+The warehouse management software (WMS) is basically a planning tool.
+The Warehouse Execution System (WES) executes this plan.
 So after planning with a WMS, you need a WES to execute this plan.

 The WES warehouse execution system ensures that your workers and machines work in harmony to fulfill more orders in less time.